A pioneering engine in the last days of steam on BR

 Down but not out

 No. 45596 then steamed over the Pennines to Stockport (Edgeley) depot and went on display with other preserved engines for a week until moving to the depot in Bury.
-Late in 1968 the engine moved to the old steam shed at Dinting in Derbyshire where she remained for the next 21 years until the owning Society were required to give up their occupancy of the site.
-Eventually the engine and the Bahamas Locomotive Society found a new home at Ingrow, here on the Keighley and Worth Valley Railway in 1990.
+Late in 1968 the engine moved to the old steam shed at Dinting in Derbyshire where she remained for the next 21 years until the owning Society were required to give up their site occupancy.
+Eventually, the engine and the Bahamas Locomotive Society found a new home at Ingrow, here on the Keighley and Worth Valley Railway in 1990

-When steam was allowed back onto the mainline by British Rail, ‘Bahamas’ was one of the selected few engines to grace the new steam scene and between 1972 and 1994 operated many railtours across the national network.
-Retired from mainline duty the engine ran on preserved lines until its boiler certificate expired when the locomotive was committed to Oxenhope Exhibition shed as a static exhibit.
+When steam was allowed back onto the mainline by British Rail, ‘Bahamas’ was one of a select few engines to grace the new steam scene and between 1972 and 1994 operated many railtours across the national network.
+Retired from mainline duty the engine ran on preserved lines until its boiler certificate expired and the locomotive was moved to Oxenhope Exhibition shed as a static exhibit

 During 2012 a successful application was made to the Heritage Lottery Fund to enable the overhaul of ‘Bahamas’ to be undertaken by contractors and thus speed the process of its return to working order.
 By December 2013 work had commenced on the boiler, wheels and frames at the Tyseley Locomotive Works in Birmingham with work on the tender and small parts at Ingrow Loco.

-Work progressed to the point that on the 28th September 2018, a fully restored and resplendent 45596 steamed at Tyseley.
-Returning to Ingrow early in 2019, ‘Bahamas’ made its mainline debut on the 9th February hauling a sell-out commemorative special from Oxenhope to Carlisle, its first mainline outing since 1994.
-The feat was repeated a week later on the 16th February, their success raising hopes of future Oxenhope – Carlisle excursions, followed by participation in the Spring Steam Gala in March.
-On the 29th March 2019, a special rededication ceremony took place at Ingrow West to officially relaunch ‘Bahamas back into traffic.
-Later in the year ‘Bahamas’ was operating on the mainline around the Midlands.
+Work progressed to the point that on the 28th of September 2018, a fully restored and resplendent 45596 steamed at Tyseley.
+Returning to Ingrow early in 2019, ‘Bahamas’ made its mainline debut on the 9th of February that year hauling a sell-out commemorative special from Oxenhope to Carlisle, its first mainline outing since 1994.
+The feat was repeated a week later on the 16th of February, their success raising hopes of future Oxenhope – Carlisle excursions, followed by participation in the Spring Steam Gala in March.
+On the 29th of March 2019, a special rededication ceremony took place at Ingrow West to officially relaunch ‘Bahamas back into traffic.
+Later in the year ‘Bahamas’ was operating on the mainline around the Midlands